finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

 ## fetchQueryResultParquet

-> File fetchQueryResultParquet(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultParquet(executionId, sortBy, filter, select, groupBy, loadWaitMilliseconds)

 FetchQueryResultParquet: Fetch the result of a query as Parquet